 An implicit bug is existing functionality in software that is operating as designed or required, but it feels like a bug.

-The definition is made grey by opinions on the feature being subjective.
+The definition is made grey by opinions on the functionality being subjective.
 Some users may believe the functionality or specific feature is working for them, while others may dislike it.

 - Different to how a specific user thinks should be operating, or

-- Is difficult to understand (placing cognitive load on the user “making a user think”), or
+- Difficult to understand (placing cognitive load on the user – i.e. “making a user think”), or

 For example: you want to do Y by clicking here, when you actually need to do Z by swiping there.
-(You still end up with the same outcome, it differs to how you would like to do it)
+(You still end up with the same outcome, but how you would like to do it differs)

-Generally, an implicit bug can be solved by a user experience intervention.
+Generally, most implicit bugs can be solved by a user experience intervention.